getsentry/sentry-docs/src/collections/_documentation/guides/tutorials/integrate-backend/getting-started.md

 7. Open the `Makefile` included in the project's root folder.
 The file is used here to mimic a CI/CD flow.

-   > Note commands mentioned within the Makefile will be explain in detail in the [configuration's page]({%- link _documentation/guides/tutorials/integrate-backend/configuration_options.md -%})

 8. Follow the `deploy` target execution flow.

-   Notice that in addition to installing Python requirements and running the server, we also utilize the `sentry-cli` to create a new Sentry Release, and associate commits to that release.
+   > Notice that in addition to installing Python requirements and running the server, we also utilize the `sentry-cli` to create a new Sentry Release, and associate commits to that release.
 Sentry will lookup through those commits when suggesting a suspect commit for your project issues.
+   > Commands mentioned within the Makefile will be explain in detail in the next part [Configuration Options]({%- link _documentation/guides/tutorials/integrate-backend/configuration-options.md -%})

 9. To execute the `sentry-cli` commands, follow the instructions described [here]({%- link _documentation/guides/tutorials/integrate-frontend/upload-source-maps.md -%}#step-1-prepare-the-build-environment) to obtain the values for your `SENTRY_AUTH_TOKEN`, `SENTRY_ORG`, and `SENTRY_PROJECT` environment variables.

    ![Makefile Config]({% asset guides/integrate-backend/makefile_config.png @path %})

-   > Note: The sentry-cli can be configured by providing these values either through environment variables or through a dedicated configuration file.
+   > The sentry-cli can be configured by providing these values either through environment variables or through a dedicated configuration file.
 For more information see [Configuration and Authentication]({%- link _documentation/cli/configuration.md -%})

 10. Run the following command to install the required Python libraries, set up the Sentry Release, and run the Django server: